JeremyRann/JSUnicode/doc/extending.md

 ## Introduction

-JSUnicode is primarily in the business of converting to and from binary representations.
-Although it is designed to cover common cases, there may be times it is convenient to make JSUnicode aware of a binary representation that is not built-in.
-One such case could be for usage in a cryptography library, where internally binary data might be stored in an array of 32-bit words for performance reasons.
+JSUnicode is primarily about converting to and from binary representations.
+Although it is designed to cover common cases, it can be extended to cover other binary representations.
+One such case could be for usage in a cryptography library, where binary data might be stored in an array of 32-bit words.
 This document will provide an example of registering a new byteReader and byteWriter to JSUnicode for a fictitious library which requires 32-bit words internally.
 Note that there are more examples of registering byteReaders and byteWriters within the source code; JSUnicode internally uses the same mechanism to register byteReaders/byteWriters as seen here.
 You can see all built in byteReaders/byteWriters at [src/jsunicode.bytereader.js](https://github.com/JeremyRann/JSUnicode/blob/master/src/jsunicode.bytereader.js) and [src/jsunicode.bytewriter.js](https://github.com/JeremyRann/JSUnicode/blob/master/src/jsunicode.bytewriter.js).
 For this example. we expect a binary representation to be an object with a `length` property and a `words` property, such as this:

 ``` javascript
 {